zhengxingXue/gym_futbol_v1/README.md

 ## Overview
 This project is a 2D simulation of real world soccer.

-This project contiunes the work on gym-futbol(https://github.com/yc2454/gym-futbol).
+It contiunes the work on gym-futbol(https://github.com/yc2454/gym-futbol).

 ## Quick start